GIST-CSBL/BayeshERG/README.md

 ...
 ```

-- If your system has no GPU, excute the cpu version install shell script `cpu_install.sh`.
+- If your system has no GPU, excute the cpu-version shell script `cpu_install.sh`.
 ```
 $ sh cpu_install.sh
 ```